THE APPLICATION PROCEDURE

 The CEU Library is one of the most up-to-date research libraries in the region.
 Most books and journals are available on open access shelves.
 There are more than 85 computers with access to electronic resources.
 In addition to the large English-language collection, publications are available in all languages of the region.
 The history book and journal collection is especially rich, due to important contributions from György Ránki, Jack Reese, Nicholas V. Riasanovsky, and Elizabeth Valkenier, among others.
 The CEU Library is also the custodian of the book collection from Radio Free Europe/Radio Liberty.
 The library catalog is searchable online, so you can see for yourself the range of materials available.

-In addition, the Open Society Archives has a range of resources in both English and languages of the region.
+In addition, the Open Society Archives in Budapest has a range of resources in both English and languages of the region.
 The collection includes materials collected by Radio Free Europe and Radio Liberty, including extensive periodicals from the socialist period and samizdat.
 Visit OSA to read more about the collections, exhibitions, and special events.

-Finally, the libraries in Budapest are rich in primary sources and CEU students can receive permission to do research there.
+Finally, the libraries in Vienna are rich in primary sources and CEU students can receive permission to do research there.
 In addition, the University and the Department also offer various opportunities and grant schemes for doing research at major academic centers in Europe and the United States.

 How important are my English- language skills?